Insular2895/MCD/README.md

 The BOM explosion step also surfaced an underappreciated challenge in QSR contexts: menu items aren't atomic.
 A Menu Big Mac is 3–4 distinct component pulls depending on customer choice (Frites M vs L, Coca M vs L).
 Modelling that probabilistically — rather than assuming a single decomposition — is what makes component demand realistic rather than mechanical.

-The audit phase was also more consequential than expected.
-Several columns in the source Excel contained corrupted data types (dates recorded as unit costs), headers offset by multiple rows, and revenue fields zeroed out for a large share of dates.
-Documenting these explicitly in `data_quality_report.md` and `assumptions.md` was as important as fixing them — it forces honesty about what the outputs actually represent.

 **What I'd add next:**
 - Replace the naive 3-day demand proxy with a proper time-series model (Prophet or exponential smoothing)